Julia Ball

 This makes these events unmissable for those interested in understanding more about Julia’s work.

-A brilliant text written by Neil Pattison is available to read on his substack.
+Neil Pattison's essay 'Delicate Smears' is available to read on his substack.

 Beginning with the author’s personal connection to Julia, the text goes on to explore her life, work and link to the poetry realm.